Revisiting dynamics of interacting quintessence: Introduction

 There is also the possibility that dark energy might interact with dark matter through a nongravitational coupling $Q$ which is usually introduced at the level of the cosmological field equations.
 This represents an energy flow between the dark components and the sign of $Q$ determines the direction of the energy transfer: for $Q > 0$ the matter fluid is giving energy to the dark energy fluid and vice versa for $Q < 0$.
 Notice that because of our current lack of knowledge about the nature of these two components, it would be imprudent to discard a nongravitational interaction between them.
-Although this kind of models was first proposed in order to alleviate the cosmic coincidence problem, it was found that they also improve predictions on LSS, BAO, CMB anisotropies, galaxy clusters and $H(z)$ data among other cosmological and astrophysical experiments \cite{valid,Santos,18,Aljaf}.
+Although this kind of models was first proposed in order to alleviate the cosmic coincidence problem, it was found that they also improve predictions on LSS, BAO, CMB anisotropies, galaxy clusters and $H(z)$ data among other cosmological and astrophysical experiments \cite{valid,Santos,18,Aljaf,Pan2020,Paliathanasis2018}.
 A wide variety of theoretical and phenomenological interacting scenarios have been proposed and investigated in the literature (see Ref. \cite{Wang_review,Bolotin_review} for reviews and references therein).
 To name a few, theoretical aspects such as the possibility to construct an interacting Lagrangian from which the interaction term can be derived is analyzed in \cite{bo}.
+In \cite{Banerjee} the authors study specific models of this class where they showed that cosmic chronometers and Type Ia supernovae data have a preference for interacting Quintessence models that lower $H_0$ relative to $ \Lambda$CDM.
 In \cite{gon} physical limits on the equation of state parameter of the DE component non-minimally coupled with DM are examined in light of the second law of thermodynamics and the positiveness of entropy.
 The study of the growth of cold dark matter density perturbations in the nonlinear regime is performed in \cite{Barros}, and in \cite{Linton} is shown that if the interaction between a quintessence field and cold dark matter is purely by momentum exchange, this generally leads to a dark energy sound speed that deviates from unity.
-Even though current cosmological data are compatible with such energy transfer models, the evidence so far is not completely conclusive \cite{costa}. \\
+Recently, assuming the dark energy component as a quintessence scalar field with Lagrangian function modified by the quadratic generalized uncertainty principle, in \cite{Paliathanasis2021} the authors investigate the behaviour of solutions of the field equations for some interacting models of special interests in the literature.
+Even though current cosmological data are compatible with such energy transfer models, the evidence so far is not completely conclusive \cite{costa,Yang2019}. \\

 Since both the quintessence scalar field cosmology and the interacting dark energy models exhibit interesting phenomenological features, in the present work we perform a phase-space and stability analysis of the interacting scenario with exponential scalar potential and pressureless dark matter.
 Additionally, we compute some cosmological relevant quantities such as the dark energy density parameter, dark matter density parameter and the deceleration parameter.
 For the interacting term corresponding to a linear combination of the time derivatives of dark matter and scalar dark energy densities, $Q=-(\alpha \dot{\rho_m} + \beta \dot{\rho_{\phi}} )$, we analyzed the special cases depending on the value of the coupling parameters $\alpha=0$, $\alpha = \beta$ and $\alpha = -\beta$ separately.
 We will adopt dynamical system techniques which allow us to compute the equilibrium points and we focus on the attractor solutions that can give rise to late time acceleration.
 If the attractor solution exists, the evolution of several models corresponding to a wide range of initial conditions converges towards an unique asymptotic behavior. \\